-We will be conducting orientation online for new students starting Spring 2021 on Tuesday, April 6 and Wednesday, April 7.
+We will be conducting orientation on campus for new students starting Spring 2022 on Tuesday, April 5 and Wednesday, April 6.
 Important details will be posted on the Portal.
-New students will also be sent a zoom invitation from their Department Chair for their department meeting.
 Any questions should be directed to your Admissions Advisor.

 FOLLOW THESE STEPS TO GET YOUR BOOKS & SUPPLIES:

-- Once you have registered, fill out the “Book & Supply Request Form”.
+- After you have completed registration, fill out the “Book & Supply Request Form”.
 This is a FILLABLE PDF.